-Burkholderia pseudomallei causes a life-threatening disease known as meliodiosis (also called Whitmore’s disease).
+Burkholderia pseudomallei causes a life-threatening meliodiosis (also called Whitmore’s disease).
 It is glanders (caused by B. mallei) like disease in animals and humans.

-It affects both humans or animals (rats, rabbits, and guinea pigs).
-Meliodiosis is also called ‘Vietnamese time-bomb disease’ because of its long latent period (it can reactive many years after the primary infection).
-This organism can be used as a potential agent of biological warfare so CDC has grouped B. pseudomallei and B. mallei as category B bio-threat agents.
+It affects humans and animals (rats, rabbits, and guinea pigs).
+Melioidosis is also called ‘Vietnamese time-bomb disease’ because of its long latent period (it can reactivate many years after the primary infection).
+This organism can be used as a potential biological warfare agent, so CDC has grouped B. pseudomallei and B. mallei as category B bio-threat agents.

 Properties

-- Burkholderia pseudomallei is a saprophyte of soil and water and is spread to humans and animals through direct contact with the contaminated sources.
+• Burkholderia pseudomallei is a saprophyte of soil and water and is spread to humans and animals through direct contact with contaminated sources.

 Pathogenesis